dbak91/RdpOneClick/README.md

 - When editing target field use Ctrl A and copy off the small form field into a text editor and Ctrl A Del.
 Ctrl V to replace when finished adding coordinates
 - Use path mode
 - Have all rdps in the same directory

+## C# Source Notes
+**V3.2/V3.0**
+95% Visual Basic Human-developed, (assistance in stopping cmd pop ups) <br>
+100% C# LLM-Claude-converted.
+- First developed and ironed out behaviour in Visual Basic, then after realising dependencies and file size, the source code was forwarded to Claude LLM asking for conversion to C#.

+**V4.0**
+No assistance in using Windows.Automation actual code.
+A lot of Claude and GPT interaction to get the exe suitable and fast and still have Windows.Automation pulled into the project.
+(2-3hrs)